ConejoCapital/HyperMultiAssetedADL/docs/reports/PARTIAL_CLOSURE_VERIFICATION.md

 ### Key Insight

 The `size` field in the fill data is the **actual amount that was ADL'd** in that specific fill.
-This is the blockchain-verified amount that was closed, regardless of whether it was a full or partial closure.
+This is the amount that was closed according to the blockchain data, regardless of whether it was a full or partial closure.

 ---